-You could also share your experience for the next digital nomads.
-What kind of issues you had to deal with in a new country?
-What are your impressions from the locals?
-How you spend your free time?
-Real life moments from a real person.
+You could also share your experience with the next digital nomads.
+What kind of issues do you have to deal with in a new country?
+What are your impressions of the locals?
+How do you spend your free time?
+Real-life moments from a real person.

 True Story: A Digital Nomad in Greece

 Viktorija Ignataviciute: Not big in posts, but this time it’s ok!

 Leaving my beloved city of Krakow (really, I’ll keep repeating to everyone I meet, visit it, this place is a treasure!), great places, a job I had for over 2 years and especially all these special people there was not an easy decision.